rcrowther/django-taxonomy/READMEB.md

 The two parameters define a ''box' size into which to write titles.
 As this is SVG, the text scales.
 To make text smaller, try make the sizes larger (which then get scaled down further.
 Sorry, not worked out my optimal solution for this, but it's fun).

-##### StackTree
+##### StackTreeRenderer
-The tags use a class inlintemplates.Stacktree, which is more flexible than the tags.
+The tags use a class inline_templates.Stacktree, which is more flexible than the tags.
 But, as it's a renderer, if you use that you need to render blocks inside the views, more or less bypassing the Django template engine.
 But maybe you don't mind.

     from django.utils.safestring import mark_safe
     from django.utils import html
     from taxonomy import api
-    from taxonomy.inlinetemplates import TreeRender
+    from taxonomy.inline_templates import TreeRender

     def get_title(pk):
         return html.escape(api.Taxonomy.term(pk).title)
     ...
     # 1. Get the tree
-    bapi = api.Taxonomy.slug('angiosperms-flowering-plants')
+    api = TaxonomyAPI(1).term(1).tree()
-    t = bapi.flat_tree()
+    t = api.flat_tree()

-    # get the renderer, then adjust a few of the display parameters
-    tr = TreeRender()
-    tr.beam_style = 'stroke:rgb(0,220,126);stroke-width:4;'
-    tr.stem_style = 'stroke:rgb(0,220,126);stroke-width:2;'

     #3.
 Rend (needs a callback for data delivery into the template)
     tree = tr.rend_default_horizontal(t, 200, 14, get_title)